Shinerising/Safari-Clean-Newtab/readme.md

-# Blured Newtab Page for Safari and Chrome
+# Clean Newtab Page for Safari and Chrome

 > See Demo at https://apollowayne.me/New-blured-Homepage/